KlepaczPrzemyslaw/Console-Task-Manager/README.md

 - Project Description: A simple console application for managing tasks.
 - To run:
   1) You must download this repository.
-  2) You must run Console-Task-Manager.sln in Visual Studio
+  2) You must run Console-Task-Manager.sln in Visual Studio.
   3) You must press F5 to start debugging.
   That's all.